Workplace health and safety management system (WHSMS)

 Periodic inspections of all workplaces are undertaken.
 Once the inspection is completed by the Safety Support Officer, recording sheets are forwarded to the head of the work unit to implement corrective action and follow up.

 Records and record management

 Health and safety records are maintained in accordance with University records management procedures.
-Legislative requirements include maintaining all Incident, Accident and Hazard Reports and the confidential storage of Workers Compensation files.
+Legislative requirements include maintaining all Incident and Hazard Reports and the confidential storage of Workers Compensation files.
 Examples of records maintained by Workplace Health and Safety include: induction and training; inspection and test reports; and chemical inventory database.